 - Art Shift: "A Code in the Nose" through "The Nutcracker Scoob" used Hanna-Barbera's pioneering, but primitive, digital ink and paint system instead of the traditional method of shooting physically painted cels onto 35mm film.
 The downside, of course, is that these segments only exist in standard definition.

 - The Bad Guy Wins: In "A Halloween Hassle in Dracula's Castle although Chandra is defeated, Igor is commended for his work of scaring the other monsters.
 This convinced them all to go back to their old jobs of being evil monsters prompting our gang to get the heck outta Dodge while they still can.

 - Bad is Good and Good is Bad: In "A Halloween Hassle in Dracula's Castle", Igor turns out to have disguised himself as Van Helsing's ghost to scare the other monsters out of the castle so he'd never have to clean messes again.
 Being monsters, the others not only are not mad at Igor for his underhandedness, but even commend him for being so mean to them.

 - The Bus Came Back: While only as guest stars, Fred and Velma appeared in several episodes in this series after being absent from the franchise since The Scooby-Doo and Scrappy-Doo Show.
 Fred became a mystery writer and Velma a NASA intern in their time away.

 - Butt-Monkey: Pizza Louie's pizza delivery to the gang is repeatedly foiled by the Hand in "The Hand of Horror".
-The guy doesn't give up.
+The guy is a Determinator.